Cyber supply chain: An approach to assessing risk - ITSAP.10.070

 Data protection – Products or services designed to provide confidentiality, authenticity, integrity and availability of data.
 Data should be protected from unauthorized access throughout the data life cycle.

-Cyber security policies – Proactive cyber security policies and safeguards, and security vulnerability management help to determine a company’s cyber security maturity.
+Cyber security policies – Proactive cyber security policies and safeguards, and security vulnerability VulnerabilityA flaw or weakness in the design or implementation of an information system or its environment that could be exploited to adversely affect an organization's assets or operations. management help to determine a company’s cyber security maturity.

 Deployment models should be assessed for each product and be aligned to your organization’s internal posture.
 Consider the deployment in the context of your organization’s security posture.
 Determine whether the risk exposure from a specific supplier is acceptable, if stronger mitigations need to be put into place, or if an alternate technology or supplier needs to be selected to achieve the business function.
 The results of this assessment will determine appropriate mitigation measures, largely based on the security controls outlined in the Cyber Centre’s IT security risk management: A lifecycle approach (ITSG-33).